nlpAThits/WiMCor/README.md

 ```$ python gen_samples.py -directory ./```

-where `directory` denotes the directory having the output of log processed by `process-log.sh`.
+where `directory` denotes the directory having the output of list of metonymic pairs processed by `process-pairs.sh`.
 This command generates the annotated samples in XML format.

 ## Cite the paper